Bernotsha/Bernotsha/README.md

 #### Hi There :wave:
   I'm Bernotsha.
 I'm an Engineering Graduate specialized in the field of Information Technology.
 I'have good skills in developing Mobile Applications & Web Applications.
-- 🔭 I’m currently working on Android Application.
+- 🔭 I’m currently working on Android and Web Application.
 - 🌱 I’m currently learning React Js and React Native.
 - 👯 I’m looking to collaborate on Android and Web Projects.
 - 🤔 I’m looking for help with Android Development.